Kyrpel/Twitter-Accounts-Analyzer/README.md

 The project consists of several Python scripts:

 - `twitter_api.py`: This script contains the `TwitterAPI` class, which is used to interact with the Twitter API.
 It fetches tweets based on a query and geolocation, and also fetches the top retweeted tweets of a user.
+Credentials are fetched from a tokens.csv file located in your root directory.

 - `main.py`: This script is responsible for fetching the tweets and saving them to the MongoDB database.
 It also extracts and saves the users to the database.